Mortgage terms and amortization

 What are mortgage terms and amortization

-When you shop around for a mortgage, you need to decide on the mortgage term and amortization period.
+When you’re shopping for a mortgage, you need to choose the term and amortization period.

 Mortgage term

-The mortgage term is the length of time your mortgage contract is in effect.
-This includes everything your mortgage contract outlines, including the interest rate.
-Terms can range from just a few months to five years or longer.
+The mortgage term is the time your mortgage contract is in effect.
+Terms may range from a few months to 5 years or more.

-At the end of each term, you must renew your mortgage.
-You’ll likely require multiple terms to repay your mortgage in full.
-If you pay your mortgage balance at the end of your term, you don’t need to renew your mortgage.
+At the end of each term, you’ll need to renew your mortgage.
+You’ll likely need multiple terms to repay your mortgage.
+If you pay the balance at the end of your term, you don’t need to renew your mortgage.

 Mortgage amortization

-The amortization period is the length of time it takes to pay off a mortgage in full.
-The amortization is an estimate based on the interest rate for your current term.
+The amortization period is the time it takes to pay your mortgage.
+The amortization period is an estimate based on your current term's interest rate.

-If your down payment is less than 20% of the price of your home, the longest amortization you’re allowed is 25 years.
+If your down payment is less than 20% of your home’s price, your maximum amortization period is:

 Figure 1: Example of a mortgage of $300,000 with a term of 5 years and amortization of 25 years